akosklema/todo-app/README.md

 ### **Technical details**

-The project is JavaScript single page application, but it was built without a client-side library or framework.
+The project is JavaScript single-page application, but it was built without a client-side library or framework.
 I created two [Webpack](https://webpack.js.org/) configuration, one for develpoment, which sets up a development server, and one for production, which optimizes the bundle of the source code.
 For styling I used CSS Modules, so the CSS classes are scoped to the given component.
 To handle the state of the todos, a simple JavaScript array was used as a global in-memory store.
 The UI theme and the todos are stored in the browser's local storage.

 ### **Links**